Chapter 23:

 “Princess.”
 Mores clenched his teeth.
 “Guess you’ve figured everything out.”

 “No,” Shiori said, more thoughtful than angry.
 “I’ve been a gullible, manipulated, panicking fool.
-I’ve got no idea what I should be doing.
+I’ve got no idea what to do.
 And I’m done with that.
 I need answers.
 You brought me here at the order of your lord, Duke Praetor, yes?”

 Mores chuckled.
 “I couldn’t carry a baby chick to the Duke in my condition.”